digitaldisseny/plg_sys_twbootstrap/README.md

     $bsContainerClass = defined('BOOTSTRAP_CONTAINER_CLASS') ?
 BOOTSTRAP_CONTAINER_CLASS : 'container';
     $bsRowClass = defined('BOOTSTRAP_ROW_CLASS') ?
 BOOTSTRAP_ROW_CLASS : 'row';
     $bsComColumns = defined('BOOTSTRAP_COM_COLUMNS') ?
 BOOTSTRAP_COM_COLUMNS : 12;

+This way you will ensure that your bootstrap content is working well with and without the plugin enabled/installed.

 Now you can, for example, define bootstrap span columns depending on component available width: